-In the Galápagos, you have a choice of traveling in anything from a small sailboat to a cruise ship complete with air-conditioned cabins and private bathrooms.
+In the Galápagos, you have a choice of traveling in anything from a small sailboat to a cruise ship replete with air-conditioned cabins and private bathrooms.
 Passenger ferries run infrequently between the islands, offering the cheapest means of interisland transport.
 Only folks traveling around the islands independently (ie, not on a cruise) need consider these.

 In addition to the dugout canoes of the Oriente, one live-aboard riverboat, the Anakonda, makes relatively luxurious passages down Río Napo.

 Buses are the primary means of transport for most Ecuadorians, guaranteed to go just about anywhere.
 They can be exciting, cramped, comfy, smelly, fun, scary, sociable and grueling, depending on your state of mind, where you’re going and who’s driving.